celestiaorg/.github/SECURITY.md

 user data during testing, such as Personally Identifiable Information (PII), Personal Healthcare Information (PHI), credit card data, or proprietary information;
-- You should only interact with test accounts you own or with explicit permission from the account holder; and
+- Only interact with test accounts you own or with explicit permission from the account holder; and
 - Do not engage in extortion.

 ### Safe Harbor